Spectral decoupling in many-body quantum chaos: -invariance in spin systems and SYK

 In Figure~\ref{fig:1invH2L}, we plot the difference in frame potentials to show approximate unitary 1-invariance and symmetric 1-invariance at late times.
 As in the previous example, the difference in the frame potentials increases at early times, and with a magnitude that increases with $N$.
-We observe the presence of a late time floor in the unitary invariance at a small but non-zero value.
-Once the symmetry is accounted for using the appropriate symmetrically invariant ensemble, we find that the late time floor goes to zero and the ensembles display approximate orthogonal or symplectic invariance at late times.
+In the left plot, we observe the presence of a late-time floor in the unitary invariance at a small but non-zero value, indicating a lack of 1-invariance.
+Once the symmetry is accounted for using the appropriate symmetrically invariant ensemble, in the right plot we find that the late time floor goes to zero and the ensembles display approximate orthogonal or symplectic invariance at late times.

-We note that a 4-local analog of $H_{2\text{-local}}$ is also time-reversal invariant, and appears to achieve orthogonal/symplectic $1$-invariance at late times better than the $2$-local case (see \cite{NHJthesis} for some numerics demonstrating this).
+We further note that a 4-local analog of $H_{2\text{-local}}$ is also time-reversal invariant, and appears to achieve orthogonal/symplectic $1$-invariance at late times better than the $2$-local case (see \cite{NHJthesis} for some numerics demonstrating this).
 We believe that this is because, in some appropriate sense, the $4$-local Hamiltonian is more ``chaotic'' than the $2$-local ensemble.